Small Businesses Are Primary Targets — Not Afterthoughts

 Frequently Asked Questions

-According to the 2025 Verizon Data Breach Investigations Report, 43% of all cyberattacks target small businesses.
-Small businesses are attractive targets because they hold valuable data — customer records, payment information, and employee data — while typically operating with fewer security controls than larger organizations.
-The misconception that only large enterprises face serious threats leads many small businesses to underinvest in security until after an incident occurs.
+According to the 2025 Verizon Data Breach Investigations Report, 43% of cyberattacks target small businesses.
+Small businesses are attractive targets because they hold valuable data — customer records, payment information, and employee credentials — while operating with significantly weaker security controls than large enterprises.
+The combination of valuable data and limited defenses makes small businesses the ideal victim profile for cybercriminals.

-Phishing and credential theft account for 36% of small business breaches, making it the most common attack vector according to the 2025 Verizon DBIR.
-Attackers send emails impersonating banks, vendors, or executives to steal employee passwords or install malware.
-Once they have valid credentials, they access business systems using legitimate logins, bypassing most security tools.
-Ransomware (28% of incidents) and Business Email Compromise (18% of financial losses) round out the top three threats by frequency and financial impact.
+Phishing and credential theft account for approximately 36% of small business breaches, making them the most common attack vector.
+Attackers send emails impersonating banks, vendors, or executives to trick employees into revealing passwords or clicking malicious links.
+Once they have valid credentials, they access business systems using legitimate logins — bypassing most security tools.
+Ransomware (28% of incidents) and Business Email Compromise (18% of financial losses) follow as the next most common threats.

 Schedule